cosmos/cosmos-sdk/CONTRIBUTING.md

 new code owners is as follows: On a bi-monthly basis (or more frequently if agreeable) all the existing code owners will privately convene to discuss potential new candidates as well as the potential for existing code-owners to exit or "pass on the torch".
+This private meeting is to be a held as a phone/video meeting.
+Subsequently at the end of the meeting, one of the existing code owners should open a PR modifying the `CODEOWNERS` file.
+The other code owners should then all approve this PR to publicly display their support.

-Only if consensus is reached among all the existing code-owners will an invitation be extended to a new potential-member.
+Only if unanimous consensus is reached among all the existing code-owners will an invitation be extended to a new potential-member.
 Likewise, when an existing member is suggested to be removed/or have their privileges reduced, the member in question must agree on the decision for their removal or else no action should be taken.
 If however, a code-owner is verifiably shown to intentionally